West Lothian: Council

+Following the abolition of West Lothian County Council in 1975, the new West Lothian District Council chose to use the former Burgh Chambers of Bathgate Town Council (built in 1966) as its headquarters, extending the building in 1976 and renaming it Lindsay House.
+The district council retained the county buildings in Linlithgow as additional office space.
+In November 2009, the new unitary authority, West Lothian Council, centralised its services at the new West Lothian Civic Centre in Livingston.

 Parliamentary representation

 West Lothian is represented in the Scottish Parliament by two constituency members and seven regional members of the Scottish Parliament (MSPs).

 In the Parliament of the United Kingdom West Lothian is represented by two members of Parliament.
-Hannah Bardell represents the Livingston constituency, Martyn Day represents the Linlithgow and East Falkirk (UK Parliament constituency).
+Labour Party Member of Parliament (MP) Gregor Poynton represents the Livingston constituency.
+Kirsteen Sullivan represents the Bathgate and Linlithgow (UK Parliament constituency) Until 2024, the area included the Linlithgow and East Falkirk (UK Parliament constituency).

 The West Lothian question, referring to whether Scottish, Welsh, and Northern Irish MPs should be allowed to vote on English laws, is so named because it was supposedly first raised by Tam Dalyell while he was MP for West Lothian.

 Settlements

-The creation of the modern council area drastically altered West Lothian's boundaries.
+The creation of the modern council area in 1975 drastically altered West Lothian's boundaries.
 Significant towns not included in the modern county are the coastal burghs of Bo'ness and Queensferry and the town of Kirkliston.
-Large parts of the southern urban area of Livingston, which were historically within Midlothian, were however transferred to West Lothian.
+Large parts of the southern urban area of Livingston which were historically within Midlothian were, however, transferred to West Lothian.